 Overview: Serbia has an e-Government Development Programme for 2023-2025, which includes an Action Plan for implementation.
-The government has a political goal highlighted in Programme of the Government of Serbia and has developed several sectoral strategies.
+The government has a political goal highlighted in "Keynote Political Addresses" and has developed several sectoral strategies.
 The Cabinet of the Prime Minister is the pivotal structure, with a Delivery Unit responsible for directing digitization efforts.